 In the recent past, on-site teamwork was mandatory and comprised a core part of most jobs, but platforms such as Slack continue to make work from home feasible for the global workforce.
 Its utilization by primarily office-based organizations to connect employees remotely continues to transform how teams communicate and work together.

 So, how popular is Slack with businesses?
-Here we take a look at the relevant Slack statistics in an attempt to try and answer this question.
+Here we take a look at the relevant Slack statistics for 2022 in an attempt to try and answer this question.

 - Slack hosts over 156,000 users